Skip to main content

 Marissa Rogers DO, Ascension Genesys Hospital's Profile

-Marissa Rogers DO, Ascension Genesys Hospital Related seminars and products
+Marissa Rogers DO, Ascension Genesys Hospital Related Seminars and Products

 Dr. Marissa Rogers, DO is a Family Medicine Specialist in Grand Blanc, MI and has over 18 years of experience in the medical field.
 She graduated from Michigan State University / College of Osteopathic Medicine medical school in 2004.
 She is affiliated with Ascension Genesys Hospital.